Art and literature to soothe your soul…

 It feels like an organic step in the process, to nurture my creative spirit…a “coming home”, enabling me to blend my creativity with my personal growth – two paths flowing to meet each other…

-This artistic development has led to the creation of an affirmation card deck which is currently in the making…so do keep a look out as they will become available to buy on my Seeing The Invisible Line website – where you can currently sign up for the STIL Monthly Connections newsletter.
+This artistic development has led to the creation of an affirmation card deck, and postcard collection which are currently in the making…so do keep a look out as they become available to purchase on my Seeing The Invisible Line website – where you can currently sign up for the STIL Monthly Connections newsletter.

 Please feel welcome to also say hello and follow me on my personal account @elizabeth_hitchman